openiomon/fos2graphite/README.md

 ### 0.2.1
 * fix bugs for datasource renaming in import script
-* fix initialization of sockettimer in RHEL8
+* fix initialization of socket timer in RHEL8
 * change systemd service configuration to log output in journal

 ### 0.2.0